 Ash Dieback (also known as 'Chalara') is a lethal disease for Ash trees which is caused by a fungus (Chalara fraxinea).
-Originating in Asia, it has devastated Ash tree populations across Europe as our species has not evolved a defence to it1.
+Originating in Asia, the disease has continued to devastate Ash tree populations across Europe as the Ash species found in Europe has not evolved a defence to it1.

-Ash Dieback is particularly destructive for the UK's native Common or European ash, with estimations suggesting that it will kill up to 80% of Ash trees across the UK at a cost to British society of £15 billion2.
+Ash Dieback is particularly destructive for the UK's native Common or European ash, with estimations suggesting that it will kill up to 80% of Ash trees across the UK2.